Notre Dame vs. Georgia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 - Notre Dame is 7-3-0 against the spread this year.

+- The Fighting Irish have been favored by 17 points or more once this season and covered the spread.

+- The Fighting Irish rack up 32.3 points per game, comparable to the 30.2 per outing the Yellow Jackets allow.

-- Notre Dame is 5-2 against the spread and 7-0 overall in games when it puts up more than 30.2 points.
+- Notre Dame is 5-2 against the spread and 7-0 overall in games when it records more than 30.2 points.

 - The Fighting Irish have 13 giveaways this season, while the Yellow Jackets have 13 takeaways .